sammyhenningsson/shaf/README.md

   end
 end
 ```
-This serializer will send `:message` to the object being serializer and use the returned value in the 'message' property.
-It will also add a link with rel _self_ with the href is set to the returned value from the corresponding block. `post_uri` comes from `Shaf::UriHelper` and `resource` is a `HALPresenter` method that returns the resource being serialized.
+This serializer will send `:message` to the object being serializer and set the returned value in the 'message' property.
+It will also add a link with rel _self_ and `href` set to the returned value of the corresponding block. `post_uri` comes from `Shaf::UriHelper` and `resource` is a `HALPresenter` method that returns the resource being serialized.
 See [HALPresenter](https://github.com/sammyhenningsson/hal_presenter) for more information.
 This is also where the api should be documented.
 Each `attribute`/`link`/`curie`/`embed` directive should be preceeded with comments that document the corresponding usage.
 See [API Documentation](#api-documentation) for more info.

 ## Policies
 Policies generated with `shaf generate` includes `HALPresenter::Policy::DSL`.
-This means that they have a DSL that makes it easy to specify which attributes/links/embedded resources specfied in the serialized should be serialized or not, depending on the context.
-For instance, it should probably only be possible to edit/delete a post if _current_user_ is the author of that post:
+This means that they have a DSL that makes it easy to specify which attributes/links/embedded resources in the serializer should be serialized and which shouldn't, depending on the context.
+For instance, a serializer for posts may specify links for the normal CRUD action.
+However, it should probably only be possible to edit/delete a post if _current_user_ is the author of that post.
+This Policy will ensure that edit/delete links are hidden unless `current_user` is the author of the post:
 ```sh
 class PostPolicy
   include HALPresenter::Policy::DSL